MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v2.md

 **`TakeAppOfflineFlag`** - **Take App Offline**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects the option to take the Azure App Service offline by placing an `app_offline.htm` file in the root directory of the App Service before the sync operation begins.
+Use this option to take the Azure App Service offline by placing an `app_offline.htm` file in the root directory of the App Service before the sync operation begins.
 The file will be removed after the sync operation completes successfully.
 <!-- :::editable-content-end::: -->
 <br>